 I would suggest packing essentials (bedding, clothes, etc.) and anything you’d need to get you through the first 2-3 days until you figure out where to buy things locally.
 At least in Finland, there are many places where you can buy things second hand.
 This really helps to keep costs down as well since Finland is an expensive country.
 It helped me to set a budget at the beginning of the month so I knew exactly how much I had to spend.
 There are also many student offers, like student-priced lunch, which help keep costs down.

 I think work-life balance is quite easy in Finland since it’s something that is very important to Finns as well.
 There were very few times I felt overwhelmed or unable to handle my work.

 How easy are the courses at a Finnish university?

-Any short but sweet quotes/tips for students aspiring to study abroad?
+Any tips for students aspiring to study abroad?